-UART is built in a chip that controls the data sent to and received from a serial port.
+UART is built in a chip that controls the data send and receive a serial port.
 A 16550 UART is now standard in most PCs, and supports modem speed up to 57,600 bps and beyond and direct connect speed of 115,200 bps.
 Many UARTs have built-in errors in the internal code and just do not work correctly with many external modems.
 UART is also found as the serial interface on internal modem.